TrisC0/WildernessSurvivalAdventure/README.md

 - **Speech Bubble System**: The wizard calls out to you when you're nearby with engaging messages like "Come here, young one!" and "The ancient secrets await!"
 - **Gameplay Message Overlay**: Real-time message display at the bottom of the screen showing your recent actions, combat results, and quest updates with smooth fade effects.
 - **Enhanced UI**: Improved log system that expands to fill available space, better organized crafting tabs, and more intuitive controls.
+- **Huntable Animals**: New wildlife including rabbits, deer, and squirrels that can be hunted for food and XP.
+Each animal has unique behaviors and provides different rewards.
+- **XP & Leveling System**: Gain experience points by hunting animals and level up to track your progress as a wilderness survivor.

 ## How to Play